rhtconsulting/eap-quickstarts/hornetq-core-bridge/README.md

 What is it?
 -----------

 The `hornetq-core-bridge` quickstart demonstrates the use of a HornetQ Core Bridge with JBoss Enterprise Application Platform.
-In JMS messaging, a bridge is used to consumer messages from a source queue, and reliably forward them to a target destination, usually on a different server.
+In JMS messaging, a bridge is used to consume messages from a source queue, and reliably forward them to a target destination, usually on a different server.
 JBoss EAP supports two types of bridges:
 * the [HornetQ Core Bridge](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/6.4/html/administration_and_configuration_guide/sect-configuration1#Configuring_HornetQ_Core_Bridge) which can be used to bridge JBoss EAP with another server running HornetQ
 * the [JMS Bridge](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/6.4/html/administration_and_configuration_guide/sect-configuration1#Configuring_HornetQ_JMS_Bridge) which can be used to bridge JBoss EAP with any other server that supports the JMS specification